ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 # Introduction

 The WebSocket protocol specifies that all frames sent from the client to the server must be masked {{!RFC6455}}.
 This was introduced as a protection against a possible attack on the infrastructure described in {{Section 10.3 of !RFC6455}}.
-The attack can be performed on intermediaries, such as proxies and it could cause cache poisoning.
-Using end-to-end encryption, the attack can be mitigated without the use of masking.
-This is because every intermediary will be denied access to the unencrypted traffic, which prevents the caching attack.
-The masking has been made mandatory for the connection using TLS to protect the infrastructure that is behind TLS terminating proxies.
+The attack can be performed on intermediaries, such as caching proxies.
+The affected intermediaries interpret data sent after the WebSocket upgrade handshake as a new request and cache it according to the hostname only.
+The attacker would send specially crafted WebSocket messages that will be interpreted as a new request by the intermediaries and cached according to the hostname chosen by the attacker.
+This leads to cache poisoning.
+If the end-to-end encryption is used the messages would be changed on the wire and intermediaries will be denied access to the unencrypted traffic.
+Although the data look different on the wire, the attacker has access to TLS keys and can craft WebSocket messages that look like an HTTP request after encryption.

+Considering that the upgrade mechanism is not new and that it is unlikely that caching proxies described above would cache content from the encrypted connection, we propose to disable masking if end-to-end encryption is used.
+Removing masking will remove unnecessary processing.

 This specification introduces a WebSocket extension that disables the masking of frames sent from the client to the server.
 The support for the extension